How to make an ironing board cover

 Making the casing

-Fold and press the edge about 3/4” inwards.
+Fold and press the edge of the fabric about 3/4” inwards.

 Fold and press the edge of the long straight sides first…